How do you know if your trading strategy is no longer working?

 If you can’t ask or answer the question, “Why is my system not making money?”, then you have a problem.
 So if I’m trading a trend following system and I’m in drawdown, but I can see that the market is moving sideways, then I have nothing to worry about, that’s just a fact of life.
 But if the market is trending up and I’m using a trend following system, and I’m losing money, well then you’ve got a serious question right there.
 And if you can’t answer that question, well then you’ve got a problem, and you probably should stop trading it.

 Technically what we do is, we’re constantly running simulations side by side with the real time trading – I literally do it weekly.
 I want to see that I’m getting the same number of trades, the same kind of general return that I’m getting every single week from the simulation and from my real time trading.

 So we’re always running simulations against the real time results.
 If there is a divergence, you’ve got to try and figure out why.
-If you can figure out why then you’re in a better position.
-If it was a one off event such 1997 stock market crash, well there’s probably nothing intrinsically wrong with the strategy.
+Figure out why then you’re in a better position.
+Look at, was it a one off event such 1997 stock market crash, well there’s probably nothing intrinsically wrong with the strategy.
 It’s probably just one of those one off events that will impact everybody.
 What you don’t want to see is a slow divergence away from the simulated results over time.
 So you will have set benchmarks using your historical performance metrics and when you start to deviate away from those then you’ve probably got a problem.